climateinteractive/SDEverywhere/notes/Using SDEverywhere to Make a Vensim Model into a Web Application.md

 sde generate --genhtml {model}
 ~~~

-3. Start the development web server, and then open the web app with the URL it prints.
+3. Start a development web server, and then open the web app with the URL it prints.

 ~~~
-npx http-server build/web -c-1 -o
+npm install --no-save local-web-server npx ws -d build/web -o
 ~~~

 If you are using your own web server, configure it to serve files from the `model/build/web` directory.